 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'How much does tubal ligation cost?', 'Is a tubal ligation less successful during a C-section?', 'Can you get your tubes tied on the NHS?', 'Endometrial ablation (NovaSure), hysterectomy or tubal ligation, what's better?', 'Is it possible for me to get tubal ligation reversal insurance coverage somewhere?', 'Can having your tubes tied cause early menopause?', 'Can you get your tubes tied without having a baby?', 'Does having your tubes tied while breastfeeding affect your milk supply?' and 'Is there any type of tubal ligation which is temporary?'.
+FAQs from users: 'What possibilities does assisted reproduction offer to become a mother after a tubal ligation?', 'How much does tubal ligation cost?', 'Is a tubal ligation less successful during a C-section?', 'Can you get your tubes tied on the NHS?', 'Endometrial ablation (NovaSure), hysterectomy or tubal ligation, what's better?', 'Is it possible for me to get tubal ligation reversal insurance coverage somewhere?', 'Can having your tubes tied cause early menopause?', 'Can you get your tubes tied without having a baby?', 'Does having your tubes tied while breastfeeding affect your milk supply?' and 'Is there any type of tubal ligation which is temporary?'.